 Meg Flather is a beloved and celebrated singer/songwriter in the NY cabaret world.
 I included one of her songs in my debut show and she was kind enough to invite me to perform that song in a celebration of her work in the summer and fall of 2019.
 Twenty-four Meg Flather fan/singers performed in that show and we were honored to win Best Group Show in that year's Broadway World cabaret competition.

 Cabaret Impresario Bernie Furshpan decided to try for the world's longest virtual cabaret show and put out the call for participants.
 It sounded like fun so I joined the group.
 Little did I know I would be assigned to sing at 6 AM!!
 One of my more unusual pandemic experiences!

-I was thrilled to be part of this special night celebrating the hit show Ballroom and to sing and dance (sort of) on stage with all of these incredible performers!
+How wonderful to be part of this special night celebrating the hit show Ballroom and to sing and dance (sort of) on stage with all of these incredible performers!
 My "dance partner" was none other than my director, Lennie Watts.
-And the sweetest part of all--my son Joshua Zecher-Ross was musical director for the show!
+And the sweetest part of all--my son Joshua Zecher-Ross was musical director for the show.